SalK91/convex_optimization/docs/convex/14_convexsets.md

 - An $\ell_\infty$ ball: $\{ x : \|x\|_\infty \le r \}$, which is a box.
 - The probability simplex: $\{ x \in \mathbb{R}^n : x \ge 0, \sum_i x_i = 1 \}$.

-Convexity means “no caves or holes” — you can mix any two feasible points and stay feasible.
+Convexity means “no caves or holes”, you can mix any two feasible points and stay feasible.

 Geometrically: